masc-ucsc/docs/docs/pyrope/10-internals.md

 # Internals

-This section of the document provides a series of disconnected topics about the compiler internals that affect semantics.
+This section of the document provides a series of disconnected topics about the compiler internals that affects semantics.

 ## Determinism

 Pyrope is designed to be deterministic.
 This means that the result is always the same.
-Notice that the `puts` command is a debugging directive, and as such is not guarantee to be deterministic.
+Notice that the `puts` command is a debugging directive, and as such is not guaranteed to be deterministic.

 ### Puts

-If needed for debugging, the puts messages can be ordered. `puts` has an before and after to create dependence between messages.
+If needed for debugging, the puts messages can be ordered. `puts` has a before and after to create dependence between messages.

 ### Setup section

-The setup code section is called only once only if it is the top level file or it is imported by another file.
+The setup code section is called only once only if it is the top-level file or it is imported by another file.
 The order of the across independent files can have many orders.
-This could look like lack of determinism with `puts` but they can not have side effects because imports are by value, not reference.
+This could look like a lack of determinism with `puts` but they can not have side effects because imports are by value, not reference.

 ### `punch`